sonjaheikkinen/mapGenerator/documentation/weeklyReports/week1.md

 ## Week 1 progress

-Most of this week I spent on choosing what kind of project should I make.
+Most of this week I spent on choosing what kind of project I should make.
 First I wanted to make a program that would let me sketch a map
-(water, land, mountains and biggest cities) and would then simulate natural phenomena and generate biomes, lakes, rivers and roads accordingly.
+(water, land, mountains and biggest cities) and would then simulate natural phenomena and generate natural biomes, lakes, rivers and roads to match my sketch.
-But that would not have been a good project, since I would have to make a sketching tool for it which would take time from the actual algorithm.
-After that
+But that would not have been a good project, since I would have had to make a sketching tool for it which would have taken time from the actual algorithm.
-I tought of making a dungeon generator, but there were too many algorithms and approaches to choose from, so I settled into a simpler procedural map generator without the sketching functionality (though I may implement it later if time allows).
+After that I tought of making a dungeon generator, but there were too many algorithms and approaches to choose from, so I settled into a simpler procedural map generator without the sketching functionality (though I may implement it later if time allows).

 ### Course progress